eechava6/Geolocation2.0/README.md

 `docker build -t {image-name} .`

-### Run the container and map container port to local port:
+### Run the container and map container port to local port

 * Once the image was created, run the image in a desired port.